 With 24MP, the A6300 offers a higher resolution than the M10 (17.9MP), but the A6300 has smaller individual pixels (pixel pitch of 3.91μm versus 4.31μm for the M10).
 However, the A6300 is a somewhat more recent model (by 3 months) than the M10, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the A6300 provides substantially higher image quality than the M10, with an overall score that is 20 points higher.
 This advantage is based on 2.2 bits higher color depth, 2.3 EV in additional dynamic range, and 0.9 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A6300 provides a higher video resolution than the M10.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A6300 provides a higher video resolution than the M10.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Sony A6300 vs Canon M10